 Rosemary requires the soil to dry out around the roots between bouts of watering so only water rosemary when the soil feels dry.
 If the rosemary its potted in suitably well draining soil, this means watering rosemary around once per week during Summer if there is no significant rainfall.

-Typically watering potted rosemary once every 2 weeks in Spring or Fall is optimal for most climates and conditions.
+Typically, I watering potted rosemary once every 2 weeks in Spring or Fall is optimal for most climates and conditions.

-- The size and material of the pot (small pots can dry out much quicker then large pots.
+- The size and material of the pot (small pots can dry out much quicker than large pots.
 Metal or plastic pots also heat up quicker in the sun compared to clay or ceramic pots).

 - Whether the rosemary is located in a windy open area (too much wind can dry the soil and sap moisture from the leaves).